cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 `on_reward`: *function(Reward instance)* - If defined, this function will be called when a reward is received.
 The reward received is of the type `Reward`.

-`on_message`: *function(int, protobuf class instance)* - If defined, this function will be called when a new message arrives.
-The class is of the type sent by the originator.
-It is the responsibility of the actor to manage the type received.
+`on_message`: *function(str, protobuf class instance)* - If defined, this function will be called when a new message arrives.
+The string received by the function is the name of the originator.
+The class received by the function is of the type sent by the originator; It is the responsibility of the environment to manage the type received.

 `on_trial_over`: *function(SimpleNamespace(observations, rewards, messages))* - If defined, this function will be called when the trial has ended.
 The `observations` is a list of protobuf class instances (see `self.get_observation` for detail).
 The `rewards` is a list of `Reward` class instances.
 The `messages` is a list of protobuf class instances.